-The aim of the project was to respond drought affected areas in the south of Somalia and to combat malnutrition among the children by distributing emergency food nutrition relief to those malnourished children in Mogadishu and parts of southwest Somalia.
+The project aimed to respond to drought-affected areas in the south of Somalia and combat malnutrition among the children by distributing emergency food nutrition relief to those malnourished children in Mogadishu and parts of southwest Somalia.

-The project was funded by IRF.
-The project objective is the provision of basic food needs, in this case milk and Biscuits, to be distributed to children of different ethnic groups, aged between birth and 5 years, living in refugee camps for displaced persons in the area of Mogadishu.
+The project objective is to provide basic food needs, in this case, milk and Biscuits, to be distributed to children of different ethnic groups, aged between birth and five years, living in refugee camps for displaced persons in the area of Mogadishu.

-The beneficiaries were 260 families, with 858 vulnerable identified as those who are in special situations of poverty and malnutrition, in 11 IDP camps in Mogadishu.
+The beneficiaries were 260 families, with 858 vulnerable identified as those in special situations of poverty and malnutrition, in 11 IDP camps in Mogadishu.

-The emergency food distributions comprised rations that contained 143 Cartoon of powdered milk (12 cans of 900 gr. / Box) and 143 cartons of biscuits (1 carton of 24 packs).
+The emergency food distributions comprised 143 Cartoon of powdered milk (12 cans of 900 gr. / Box) and 143 cartons of biscuits (1 carton of 24 packs).